Chinese police overseas service stations: Safeguard Defenders report

 Safeguard Defenders released an initial report in September 2022 and a follow-up in December 2022, alleging that the police stations were part of a program named Operation Fox Hunt, and were used to harass and coerce individuals wanted by the Chinese government, including dissidents, via threats to their families and themselves, pressuring them to return to China, where they would then be detained.
 Safeguard Defenders claimed that, between April 2021 and July 2022, the Chinese government recorded 230,000 "suspects of fraud" who were "persuaded to return".
 The group stated that the stations violated the sovereignty of host countries by allowing Chinese police to circumvent police cooperation rules and procedures.
 For instance, Wang Jingyu, a dissident who fled China after being targeted for social media posts and was granted asylum in the Netherlands, claimed he had been threatened and sent harassing messages by the Rotterdam station to make him return to China, with his parents who remained in China being targeted.
 Wang was later found to have fabricated the threats.
 A broader example was a notice issued by an overseas station operated by the government of Laiyang in Myanmar, which stated that Chinese nationals who were there illegally should return to China or "there would be consequences for their loved ones", such as cancellation of their state benefits.
 An anonymous official from the Chinese Ministry of Foreign Affairs, in an interview with El Correo, stated that the stations used "persuasion" tactics to convince those wanted by the government to return to China, pointing to the difficulties of getting European states to extradite to China.

 Reactions

+Immediately after the release of the Safeguard Defenders report, one of its authors, Laura Harth, was targeted with anonymous deepfake pornography.
 According to Yale legal scholar and China expert Jeremy Daum, the report contained several factual and context errors.
 Safeguard Defenders subsequently published a revised report which it said corrected some of the mistakes Daum had indicated.

 Chinese dissidents living outside of China found the overseas police service stations threatening.
 Chong Ja Ian, an associate professor of political science at the National University of Singapore, said that the stations needed registration regardless of their purpose, adding the controversy "raises doubts about the actuality of [China's] commitment to rule of law and respect for sovereignty despite official statements otherwise."